Harshit-ops-code/Harshit-ops-code/README.md

 When I'm not building, I'm grinding DSA on LeetCode, leading technical events at **Tecknow Society**, or training Taekwondo at the national level.

-> 💬 *Ask me about LangGraph, multi-agent systems, FastAPI, or how I went from C++ to building production AI pipelines as a first-year student.*
+> 💬 *Ask me about LangGraph, multi-agent systems, FastAPI, or how I went from C++ to building production AI pipelines as a student.*

 ---